jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 ### 3.1.
 VIMO Analysis

 For my VIMO analysis, I used the “Review Column Stats” tool under Data → Data Cleanup → Cleanup Suggestions to help me visualize each column using a bar graph.
-"Using data visualization is a great way to spot anomalies in data before you get started, think about what level of incorrectness you can tolerate in the data, what's adequate for your purpose" (Statistics Canada, 2020).
+"Using data visualization is a great way to spot anomalies in data before you get started, think about what level of incorrectness you can tolerate in the data" (Statistics Canada, 2020).

 ![](review-column-stats.png)<br>
 *Figure 2: The Review Column Stats tool, illustrating the most frequently used channels for submitting service requests.*